entazis/experience-log/README.md

 Server-Side and Backend Improvements: The server-side development was powered by NestJS, offering a rich ecosystem for building scalable applications.
 The backend was orchestrated on the Node.js runtime, known for its non-blocking, event-driven architecture, ensuring the system could handle high-throughput requirements effectively.

-Skills: Microservices · TypeORM · React · API Development · JSON · Node.js · NoSQL · Internet of Things (IoT) · JavaScript · NestJS · Open API · REST APIs · Git · PostgreSQL
+**Skills:** Microservices · TypeORM · NestJS · Node.js · React · PostgreSQL · TypeScript

-## 2021.09 - 2022.09: Scalable Multi-Tenant Service for a B2B2C Company
+### 2021.09 - 2022.09: Scalable Multi-Tenant Service for a B2B2C Company

 The project addressed a critical scalability issue in a B2B2C company, which initially created a separate repository for every customer.
 This approach led to exponential increases in development, maintenance, and deployment times, making it unsustainable.